Astroaltairco/socialsite/DEPLOYMENT.md

    - Build process must be independent of root workspace
    - Dependencies must be available in landing package

-2. **Memory Issues**
+2. **Routing Issues**
-   - Next.js build occasionally hits memory limits
-   - Stack size exceeded errors during build
+   - 404 errors due to routing misconfiguration
-   - Solution: Simplified build configuration
+   - Solution: Updated routing rules in `vercel.json`

 3. **Dependency Management**
-   - Build dependencies moved from devDependencies to dependencies
+   - Transitioned from Yarn to npm
-   - Required for Vercel's production build
    - Ensures all necessary packages are available

 ## Future Considerations